-If alimony is an issue that you and your soon-to-be former spouse will be dealing with in your divorce case, our attorney at The Law Offices of R.F.
-Johnson Jr. can help you to obtain the results that you are looking for by pursuing an award of one of the four types of alimony in South Carolina, which are as follows:
+If alimony is an issue that you and your soon-to-be former spouse will be dealing with in your divorce case, Mr. Johnson at RF Johnson Jr. Law Offices can help you to obtain the results that you are looking for by pursuing an award of one of the four types of alimony in South Carolina, which are as follows:

 Other Forms Of Alimony

-When you are facing a difficult alimony issue, The Law Offices of R.F.
-Johnson Jr. will help you obtain the best available outcome for your circumstance.
-To learn more about how our attorney can help you, call our office today at 803-794-0140 to schedule your free consultation.
+When you are facing a difficult alimony issue, RF Johnson Jr. Law Offices will help you obtain the best available outcome for your circumstance.
+To learn more about how Mr. Johnson can help you, call his office today at 803-794-0140 to schedule your free consultation.